sneeuwballen/zipperposition/README.md

 quick experimenting on automated theorem proving.
 It generates TSTP proofs, but I don't have a proof checker yet so the proofs may be totally wrong.

-Zipperposition is written in the functional language [OCaml](http://caml.inria.fr).
+Zipperposition is written in the functional and imperative language [OCaml](http://caml.inria.fr).
 The name is a bad play on the words "zipper" (a functional data structure) and "superposition" (the calculus used by the prover).
-Superposition-based theorem proving is an active field of research, so there is a lot of literature about it; for this implementation my references are
+Superposition-based theorem proving is an active field of research, so there is a lot of literature about it; for this implementation my main references are

 * the chapter _paramodulation-based theorem proving_ of the _handbook of automated reasoning_,
 * the paper _E: a brainiac theorem prover_ that describes the [E](http://eprover.org) prover by S.Schulz,
 * the paper _Superposition with equivalence reasoning and delayed clause normal form transformation_ by H.Ganzinger and J.Stuber

-**Disclaimer**: Note that the prover is currently an early prototype and is likely not correct nor complete.
+**Disclaimer**: Note that the prover is currently a prototype and is likely not correct nor complete.

 ## License